 Nominees will be accepted by any member of The American Legion in good standing filed with the Internal Affairs Commission under such procedures established by the commission as are necessary and consistent with the effective administration of such an award.

-Those eligible for the award are: Any health care provider excluding physicians.
+Those eligible for the award are: Any health-care provider excluding physicians.
 Nominees must be a direct patient care provider.

 NOMINATIONS MUST BE SUBMITTED IN NARRATIVE FORMAT WITH NAME OF THE POST AND DEPARMENT IN THE UPPER LEFT HAND CORNER.

-Letters of recommendation can be submitted in narrative format not to exceed 500 words.
+Letters of recommendation must be submitted in narrative format not to exceed 500 words.
 Legion members making recommendations for this award must send the nomination through their Post Adjutant who will submit the nominations to their Department Adjutant.
-If a Department receives more than one nomination, they must screen each nomination and select one nominee for submission to the National office.
+If a Department receives more than one nomination, the Department must screen each nomination and select one nominee for submission to the National office.

-Departments must submit their recommendation for the award to the Director, Veterans Affairs and Rehabilitation Division by July 30.
-Failure to do so will invalidate the nomination.
+Departments must submit their recommendation for the award to the Director, Veterans Affairs and Rehabilitation Division by July 30 of each year.
+Failure to submit in the proper format and/or by the cut-off date will invalidate the nomination.

-Nominations will be submitted to the VA&R Commission for consideration during the National Convention Sunday Veterans Affairs & Rehabilitation Convention Committee Joint Meeting at which time the Commission will select one nominee.
-The nominee’s name will be submitted to the National Adjutant for consideration at the Fall National Executive Committee meeting.
+Nominations will be submitted to the VA&R Commission for consideration during the National Convention Sunday Veterans Affairs & Rehabilitation Convention Committee Joint Meeting at which time the Commission will select one nominee for presentation.
+The nominee’s name will be submitted to the National Adjutant for consideration and final approval at the Fall National Executive Committee meeting.

-The award hall be awarded by the national commander annually at the Commander’s Call during Washington Conference.
+The award shall be awarded by the national commander, annually, at the Commander’s Call during Washington Conference.